mhennemeyer/speccify/README.markdown

 ## Problems

-If using speccify with `minitest_tu_shim` and rails, mocha-0.9.4 causes errors because of minitest incompatibility.
+If using speccify with `minitest_tu_shim` and rails,
+mocha-0.9.4 causes errors because of minitest incompatibility.
-This issue is fixed in mocha's trunk and won't be in 0.9.5
+This issue is fixed in mocha's trunk and won't persist.

 ## Contribution